-Prerequisite(s): This course is for technicians working in residential, commercial, industrial, domestic appliance, automotive, and mobile equipment sectors of the industy
+Prerequisite(s): This course is for technicians working in residential, commercial, industrial, domestic appliance, automotive, and mobile equipment sectors of the industry

-OFA 001 WHMIS General
+OFA-001 WHMIS General

 This course is an introduction to the Workplace Hazardous Material Information System.
 Material will cover a background to WHMIS, the Material Safety Data Sheet, Labelling, and Worker Education and Training.
-This course can be done online if a student cannot make it to classes.
+This course can be done online if you cannot make it to classes.

-OFA 010 Occupational First Aid Level 1
+OFA-010 Occupational First Aid Level 1

-This is a WorkSafe BC course; it includes an introduction to CPR, choking and hemorrhage control, and minor wound care according to WSBC Regulations Part 3 Guidelines (3.14 - 3.21).
-The course is excellent for forestry and other industrial applications, and required by many employers.
-(Certification is by WSBC and the certification period is for three years.)
+This is a WorkSafeBC course that includes an introduction to CPR, choking and hemorrhage control and minor wound care according to WSBC Regulations, Part 3 Guidelines (3.14 - 3.21).
+This is an excellent entry level WSBC First Aid course that is a recognized by local industry.
+Certification is by WSBC and is valid for three years.

 Prerequisite(s): Students must be at least 16 years of age; some previous knowledge of First Aid/CPR is advised.
-Picture ID is required, please bring ID to first class.
+Picture Identification must be brought to the 1st class.

-OFA 015 Occuptational First Aid Transportation Endorsement
+OFA-015 Occupational First Aid-Transportation Endorsement

-This course is for OFA 010 or OFA 020 certified first aid attendants that work in environments requiring Transportation Endorsement in addition to their Occupational First Aid Level 1 or 2, according to WCB Regulations Part 3 Guidelines (3.14 - 3.21).
-An NIC Waiver form will be required to be filled out at class.
-(Certification is by WSBC and will expire on the expiry date of one's OFA Level 1 or 2 certification).
-Certificate valid for three years with a valid OFA Level 1 or Level 2 certificate or equivalent.
+This course is for OFA 010 or OFA 020 certified First Aid attendants that work in environments requiring Transportation endorsement in addition to their Occupational First Aid Level 1 or 2, according to WSBC Regulations Part 3 Guidelines (3.14 to 3.21).
+Students will be required to complete an NIC Waiver form at the first class.
+Certification is by WSBC and will expire on the expiry date of your OFA Level 1 or 2 certification.
+Certificate is valid for three years with a valid OFA Level 1 or Level 2 certificate or equivalent.